Updated August 10, 2023

 Introduction to VLOOKUP Table Array

-Vlookup Table Array is used for finding and looking up the required values in the form of a table array.
-And Table Array is the combination of two or more than two tables which has data and values linked and related to one another.
-Although headers may be a quite different relation of those data with each other will be seen.
+Vlookup Table Array is used for finding and looking up the required values in a table array.
+And Table Array is the combination of two or more two tables which has data and values linked and related to one another.
+Although headers may be quite different relation of those data with each other will be seen.

 How to Use VLOOKUP Table Array in Excel?

 VLOOKUP Table Array in Excel is very simple and easy.
-Let’s understand how to use the VLOOKUP Table Array in Excel with some examples.
+With some examples, let’s understand how to use the VLOOKUP Table Array in Excel.

 Example #1 – Mapping and Creating Table

-The first table has the Owner’s name and the quantity sold by them for the respective product class.
-And the second table has the range of quantity sold with the incentive which is allotted to different quantity sold range as shown below.
+The first table has the Owner’s name and the quantity they sell for the respective product class.
+And the second table has the range of quantity sold with the incentive allotted to different quantity sold ranges as shown below.

 Now go to the cell where we need to see the result and select the Insert Function option, which is just beside the Formula Bar.